Chart Color Schemes

 Kirkwood lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Kirkwood's population is estimated at around 2,637 as of November 2025.
-This reflects an increase of 124 people (4.9%) since the 2021 Census, which reported a population of 2,513 people.
-The change is inferred from the resident population of 2,624 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
-This level of population equates to a density ratio of 311 persons per square kilometer, providing significant space per person and potential room for further development.
-Over the past decade, Kirkwood has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA4 region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 41.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+Based on ABS population updates and AreaSearch validations, the suburb of Kirkwood's estimated population is around 2,637 as of Feb 2026.
+This reflects an increase of 124 people since the 2021 Census, which reported a population of 2,513.
+The change is inferred from AreaSearch's estimation of 2,624 residents following examination of ABS's latest ERP data release in June 2024 and one additional validated new address since the Census date.
+This level of population equates to a density ratio of 311 persons per square kilometer.
+Over the past decade, Kirkwood has shown resilient growth patterns with a compound annual growth rate of 0.7%, outpacing its SA4 region.
+Population growth was primarily driven by natural growth contributing approximately 41.0% during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, an above median population growth of Australia's regional areas is projected, with the Kirkwood statistical area expected to increase by 636 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 26.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections released in 2023 using 2022 data are applied where utilised.
+Looking ahead, demographic trends project above median population growth for national regional areas.
+The suburb is expected to expand by 629 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.8% in total over the 17 years.

 Frequently Asked Questions - Population